Transcript: The Best Mushroom

 Okay, so here’s the graph.
 One’s an obvious overachiever; one’s a slacking underachiever.
 First, the slacker.
 Of the six, which is the least healthy, based on antioxidant content?
 Take a second.
 Do you think it's the button mushroom?
 The chanterelle?
 Morel?
 Oyster?
 Porcini?
 Shiitake?
 This one’s a surprise: chanterelle mushrooms.
 Apparently, the least healthy mushroom there is.
 Interestingly, plain old cheap and easy white mushrooms are way up here at number two!
 Portobellos and crimini also number two.

-Who’s the superstar?
+Okay, but who’s the superstar?
 Only one in four now.
-Morels?
-Oyster?
+Who guesses morels?
+Oyster mushroom?
 Porcini?
 Shiitake?
-The healthiest mushroom on the planet (so far tested) is… the little piggies!
+The healthiest mushroom on the planet, it seems (so far tested), is the little piggy!
+Porcini mushrooms.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.